toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-EQC-API/03-simulator-tool.md

 * One booking was modified 5 days prior to the date/time of the BC RQ.
 The bookingID is 000002.
 * One new booking was made 6 days prior to the date/time of the BC RQ.
 The bookingID is 000003.
 * One hundred new bookings were made 30 days prior to the date/time of the BC RQ.
 The bookingIDs are 000004 to 000103.
-* BookingID 104 generates a response that includes “HotelId and BookingId Mismatch” warning with code 10081.
+* BookingID 104 generates a response that includes "HotelId and BookingId Mismatch" warning with code 10081.
 * BookingID 105 generates and Invalid Departure Date warning with code 10101.
 * All bookings were made for a hotel with Expedia hotel ID 111.